thijmenadam0/ITRM/README.md

 ## This github
 This github contains a txt file, Shellscript file and a txt file of https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen.
 (Last updated on 15/03/2022)
+The Shellscript in this GitHub finds all the times the word 'de' appears in the Wikipedia page of the Rijksuniversiteit Groningen.

 ## Text file